edblayney/cityvoice/data/listen.md

 <p>CityVoice is about having a conversation.
-Click on an audio link to hear what your neighbors have to say.</p>
+Click on the audio in the Recent Messages to hear what your neighbors have to say.</p>